JFrog CLI environment variables

 export JFROG_CLI_LOG_LEVEL=DEBUG

-# Include timestamps with date for audit trails
+To include timestamps with date for audit trails:

 export JFROG_CLI_LOG_TIMESTAMP=DATE_AND_TIME

-# Suppress all non-error output for parsing CLI output
+To suppress all non-error output when parsing CLI output:

 export CI=true